The Great British Bake Off series 2: Episode 7: Pâtisserie (Semi-final)

-For the signature bake, the semi finalists were asked to bake a layered mousse cake in 2 hours, with the judges seeking a light sponge and a rich mousse.
-For the technical challenge, the bakers were asked to bake 12 identical Iced Fingers.
-Using Paul's recipe, they were to be filled with cream and jam.
-For the showstopper, the bakers were asked to bake 3 types of pastries.
-The bakers had to use the same dough — which must be crisp on the outside and soft on the inside — for all three.
+For the signature bake, the semi-finalists were given 2 hours to bake a layered mousse cake, with the judges seeking a light sponge and a rich mousse.
+In the technical challenge, the bakers were asked to bake 12 identical Iced Fingers to be filled with cream and jam, using Paul Hollywood's recipe.
+For the showstopper, the bakers were asked to produce a selection of three different pastries using the same laminated pastry dough — which must be crisp on the outside and soft on the inside — for all three.

-In this episode, none of the bakers were individually highlighted as Star Baker, as the judges decided all four deserved commendation for reaching the semi-final.

 Episode 8: Final

 For their final signature bake, the finalists were asked to bake 12 mille-feuille in 2 1/2 hours.
 For the technical challenge, the bakers were asked to bake a sachertorte in 2 hours and 40 minutes.
-For their final showstopper, the bakers were asked to bake 3 different types of petits fours: Meringue, Sweet Pastry, and Sponge Based, within 4 hours.
+For their final showstopper, the bakers were asked to bake 3 different types of petits fours: meringue, sweet pastry, and sponge-based, on the theme of British Summertime, within 4 hours.